EMERGENCY ARTIST RESOURCES + FUNDING

 - Virtual Workshops for Artists // Creative Capital offers online workshops.

 DO YOU WORK IN THE ARTS?
-PLEASE TAKE THESE IMPACT SURVEYS
+PLEASE TAKE THIS IMPACT SURVEY

 - Minnesota State Arts Board and Regional Arts Council Survey // We know that people and organizations in our state’s arts and creative sector are being tested and challenged as never before.
 The physical, emotional, and financial toll that COVID-19 is taking is beyond our ability to measure, at this point.
 To help us get a handle on what’s happening and guide our immediate and longer-term responses to COVID-19, we need your input.
 Please take FIVE MINUTES to complete a very brief and simple survey.
-We will begin reviewing the information on March 25, so please complete the survey by then.
+We will begin reviewing the information on March 25, 2020.
 However, we know that the situation is evolving every day, so we’ll keep the survey live and will continue to review new responses as we receive them.

 On March 12, 2020, Forecast made the decision to help #flattenthecurve, and help slow the spread of COVID-19